Democrats prop up Harris, Clinton for 2024 if Biden doesn’t run: poll

 Former Democratic presidential nominee Hillary Clinton trails only Vice President Harris in a hypothetical 2024 Democratic primary survey without President Biden, topping a field that includes both new names and familiar faces.

 In the poll of 2,194 people, Harris topped a Democratic field without Biden with 32 percent support.
-Clinton, who has run for president twice, garnered 20 percent support in the survey, which had 3 percent margin of error.
+Clinton, who has run for president twice, garnered 20 percent support in the survey, which had a 3 percentage point margin of error.

-The two front-runners were trailed by the likes of Transportation Secretary Pete Buttigieg, California Gov. Gavin Newsom and Rep. Alexandria Ocasio-Cortez (N.Y.) at 11, 10 and 8 percent, respectively.
-Sen. Elizabeth Warren (Mass.) and former Georgia governor nominee Stacy Abrams were the only other potential Democratic candidates to receive more than 4 percent support in the poll.
+The two front-runners were trailed by the likes of Transportation Secretary Pete Buttigieg, California Gov. Gavin Newsom (D) and Rep. Alexandria Ocasio-Cortez (D-N.Y.) at 11, 10 and 8 percent, respectively.
+Sen. Elizabeth Warren (D-Mass.) and former Georgia gubernatorial nominee Stacey Abrams were the only other potential Democratic candidates to receive more than 4 percent support in the poll.

 Biden is thought to be preparing to launch his reelection campaign in the coming weeks, using his State of the Union address on as a launch pad.
 But polling has shown that Democratic voters are tepid in their support of Biden, with many preferring another candidate to be the party’s nominee in 2024.